Rowett Island (South Shetland Islands)

 Rowett Island is a rocky island 0.5 mi long, lying immediately off Cape Lookout, Elephant Island, in the South Shetland Islands.
-Rowett Island is located at 61°17′S 55°13′W. Rowett Island was known to both American and British sealers as early as 1822.
+Rowett Island is located at 61°17′S 55°13′W. Rowett Island was known to American and British sealers as early as 1822.
 Rowett Island was named by members of a British expedition (1921-1922) under Ernest Shackleton for John Quiller Rowett, chief patron of the expedition.